JyotiSunkara/Bias-Variance-Tradeoff/README.md

 ### Bias - Variance Tradeoff

-> ***Variance*** is the variability of a model prediction for a given data point.

 - We have repeated the entire model building process `20` times for each polynomial.

+#### Calculating variance

 The variance is how much the predictions for a given point vary between different realizations of the model.
 This is calculated and averaged out for each polynomial as follows,

 ```python
     np.mean(np.var(poly_prediction, axis = 0))
 ```